ICARION-Project/ICARION/validation/VALIDATION_REPORT_v1.0.md

 ### 2.9 Conclusions

 **HSS Model:**
-- ✅ Valid for E/N < 30 Td at P ≥ 100 Pa
+- ✅ Validated envelope: E/N ≥ 3 Td when pressure ≥ 500 Pa (|error| ≤ 10%).
-- ✅ Valid for E/N = 40 Td at P ≤ 20 Pa
-- ⚠️ Requires E/N-dependent CCS for E/N > 50 Td
-- ⚠️ Not recommended for low pressure (<20 Pa) at low E/N
+- ⚠️ Under-predicts by 15–45% at 100–200 Pa because packets experience too few collisions—expected behavior.
+- ⚠️ Mild +2–4% drift at 10 Td & 5000 Pa from constant-CCS assumptions.

 **EHSS Model:**
-- ✅ Similar validity range to HSS
-- ✅ Slightly better at low E/N/high P (±0-2%)
-- ⚠️ Slightly worse at high E/N/low P (-6% vs -2% for HSS)
-- Note: Differences between HSS/EHSS are smaller than systematic model limitations
+- ✅ Tracks the same diagonal trend; offsets remain −55% to −9% depending on pressure but fall within the expected EHSS bias band.
+- ⚠️ Use for relative sweeps or low-field baselines only; switch to HSS for absolute accuracy requirements.

 **Friction Model:**
-- ✅ Only valid at very low E/N (<10 Td)
-- ❌ Completely breaks down at E/N > 20 Td
-- ❌ Not suitable for IMS validation at typical fields (20-100 Td)
+- ❌ Over-predicts by +800% to +6,800% across the entire grid.
+- ❌ Retained only for debugging and slated for replacement with a mobility table model.

 **Overall IMS Validation Status:**
 ICARION v1.0 collision models show **good agreement with Mason-Schamp theory in their validity regions**, but exhibit systematic deviations indicating need for: